A fiesta of flavors and colors, these oven-baked, chicken stuffed poblano peppers are delicious, gorgeous, and healthy.

 - Remove from heat and mix in cooked shredded chicken and mozzarella.

-- Stuff the mixture into poblano peppers and bake.
+- Stuff the mixture into the peppers and bake.
+Use a broiler-safe pan.

 - Then sprinkle cheddar cheese on top and broil just to melt the cheese.